 Editor’s note: Ashley Davis Bush, LICSW is a psychotherapist in private practice with over twenty years experience.
 She is the author of six self-help books, including Simple Self-Care for Therapists: Restorative Practices to Weave Through Your Workday.
-Ashley’s continuing education presentation for GoodTherapy.org, titled “A New Approach to Self-Care: The Ethical Imperative of Daily Restoration” is scheduled for 9 a.m.
-PDT on June 12, 2015.
-This event is available at no additional cost to GoodTherapy.org members and is good for two CE credits.
+Ashley’s continuing education presentation for GoodTherapy, titled “A New Approach to Self-Care: The Ethical Imperative of Daily Restoration” is available as a homestudy course at no additional cost to Premium and Pro GoodTherapy Members (Basic Members and mental health professionals without membership can view this course for $14.95).
+This homestudy course is good for two CE credits.
 For details, or to register, please click here.

 Sitting with a group of colleagues, having just finished our monthly consultation group, I blurted out the question, “How do you feel about self-care?”
 At the time, I was researching and writing a book about self-care for therapists, so this question was very much on my mind.